Ilu (drum)

-It has a cylindrical shape with skins at the top and bottom of it, normally being played with hands.
+It has a cylindrical shape with skins at the top and bottom and is normally played with hands.
 It is mostly used in religious rituals, coming usually in three sizes, curved or flat-shaped.
 This make these drums sound slightly different from each other, and to allow performers to play on a standing position.
 They are built on a cross-shaped base.